Here's Who Has a Valyrian Steel Sword on Game of Thrones

 Jaime Lannister

-Sword: Widow’s Wail — one of two swords that Twyin Lannister forged from House Stark’s ancestral sword Ice
+Sword: Widow’s Wail — one of two swords that Tywin Lannister forged from House Stark’s ancestral sword Ice

 Ancestral house: Stark